SNIP measures contextual citation impact by weighting citations based on the total number of citations in a subject field.

 SJR is a prestige metric based on the idea that not all citations are the same.
 SJR uses a similar algorithm as the Google page rank; it provides a quantitative and a qualitative measure of the journal’s impact.

-This peer-reviewed, procedure driven, atlas-style journal publishes new and cutting edge techniques in otology, rhinology, laryngology, head and neck surgery, pediatric otolaryngology, facial plastic surgery, and reconstructive surgery.
+For more than two decades, Operative Techniques in Otolaryngology has been the go to otolaryngology resource for all levels of learners.
+This peer-reviewed, procedure-driven, atlas-style journal publishes new and cutting edge techniques in otology, rhinology, laryngology, head and neck surgery, pediatric otolaryngology, and facial plastic and reconstructive surgery.
 Each issue features articles related to a central theme by anatomic area or disease process.
 The journal is at the forefront of publishing and highlighting new procedures and advanced surgical technology.
-Journal content addresses relevant anatomy, surgical options for treatment or rehabilitation, diagnosis and imaging and complications.
-Articles are accompanied by high quality illustrations and video for optimal coverage.
-For over two decades Operative Techniques in Otolaryngology has been the go to otolaryngology resource for all levels of learners.
+Journal content addresses relevant anatomy, surgical options for treatment or rehabilitation, diagnosis, and imaging and complications.
+Articles are accompanied by high quality illustrations for optimal coverage.

 Benefits to authors